Techposts/AmbiSense/README.md

 - Settings persistence through ESP32's EEPROM
 - Real-time distance visualization in the web dashboard

-This project was created by Ravi Singh for techPosts Media.
+This project was created by Ravi Singh for TechPosts Media.